 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-There are many various stealers on the Internet, some examples are Oski, ArkeiStealer and PoulightStealer.
-It is common that programs of this type are designed to steal passwords, credit card details and other sensitive information that could be misused to steal accounts, identities, make fraudulent purchases, transactions, etc. However, this particular malware (AnarchyGrabber) targets only Discord users and is used to steal user accounts.
+There are many stealers on the internet.
+Some examples are Oski, ArkeiStealer and PoulightStealer.
+Commonly, these programs steal passwords, credit card details and other sensitive information that could be misused to steal accounts, identities, make fraudulent purchases and transactions, etc, however, this particular malware (AnarchyGrabber) targets only Discord users and is used to steal user accounts.

 How did AnarchyGrabber infiltrate my computer?

-Irrelevant emails that contain attachments and/or links and are sent from unknown, suspicious addresses should not be trusted.
-Email contents should be opened only when there is no reason to suspect that it may cause damage like installation of some malware.
-Installed programs must be updated and activated with implemented functions and/or tools that are designed by official developers.
-Third party tools should never be used for that, cyber criminals often use them to spread malware.
-Besides, it is not legal to bypass activation of licensed software with unofficial ('cracking') tools.
-Furthermore, software should never be downloaded from untrustworthy, unofficial websites, via third party downloaders and other channels of this kind. the same applies to installations through third party installers.
+Irrelevant emails that contain attachments and/or links and are sent from unknown, suspicious addresses should never be trusted.
+Email contents should be opened only when you are sure that it will not cause damage (such as installation of malware).
+Installed programs must be updated and activated with implemented functions/tools designed by official developers.
+Third party tools should never be used - cyber criminals often employ them to spread malware.
+Furthermore, it is illegal to bypass activation of licensed software with unofficial ('cracking') tools.
+Software should never be downloaded from untrusted, unofficial websites, via third party downloaders or other channels of this kind.
+The same applies to installation through third party installers.
 Files and programs should be downloaded only from official websites and through direct links.
-And finally, all computers are safer when there is some reputable anti-spyware or antivirus software installed on them.
-It is recommended to scan operating systems for threats with such software regularly.
+Finally, all computers are safer when there is reputable anti-spyware or antivirus software installed.
+You are advised to scan operating systems for threats with this software regularly.
 If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

 Screenshot of the original "index.js" Discord client file: